tjanszen/project-potato/docs/agent_memory/daily_briefs/2025-09-16-postbrief.md

 Progress today: updated session middleware with `SameSite=None; Secure; Partitioned; domain=.app.github.dev`, verified cookie delivery with `curl`, confirmed backend restart was required, and finally saw `connect.sid` appear in both backend (3000) and frontend (5173) cookie storage.
 Successful login now redirects into the dashboard, and `/api/me` sends the correct cookie in request headers.

+Additionally, we resolved frontend build issues (13 TypeScript errors), stabilized the Vite dev server, and completed the UX cleanup for the “Mark as No Drink” flow — removing the redundant success toast and adding auto-close behavior to the drawer.

 ## Key Wins ✅
 **Session Middleware Fixes:**
 - Replaced session config with explicit cookie settings: